zach-wolf/strikezone-probability/README.md

 # strikezone-probability
-Building a model to predict that actual MLB strike zone.
+Building a model to predict the probability of a called strike for each tracked pitch, in hopes to find the actual MLB strike zone.